 Long-term security:

 The modules are designed for a service life of 25 years and more designed.
-The function remains intact even after decades - provided the system is operated in accordance with the manufacturer's specifications.
+The function remains even after decades – provided the system is operated in accordance with the manufacturer's specifications

 As a rule No manual snow clearance required.
-The PRISMA® PVT modules have a number of properties that make Rapid snowmelt promote:
+The PRISMA® PVT Modules have several properties that a Rapid snowmelt promote:

 Why snow usually melts by itself: